alphagov/govuk-chat/docs/message-queue-consumption.md

 # Message Queue consumption

-**⚠️ This documentation was written before using this code in production and may need updating following this ⚠️**

 GOV.UK Chat stores a search index of GOV.UK content which is populated by consuming the [Publishing API `published_documents` message queue](https://github.com/alphagov/publishing-api/blob/main/docs/rabbitmq.md).
 This search index provides access to relevant GOV.UK Content in order to answer users' questions.

 ## How it works